Who is Telford and Wrekin Street Champions Scheme run by?

 What equipment do I get when I sign up to the scheme?

 When a Street Champion is first signed up you will be provided with a high visibility vest, gloves, litter picker, hoop and blue and clear bags to support you in your role.

-Where do I request replacement equipment from, including blue bags?
+Where do I request replacement equipment from, including bags?

 Alternatively if you can’t access the online form, please email firstname.lastname@example.org or call 01952 380455.

 Can I use normal black waste bags to dispose of any rubbish I collect?

-As a Street Champion you will be provided with strong blue and clear refuse sacks.
+As a Street Champion you will be provided with strong blue refuse sacks and clear bags for cans, glass and plastic (so this can be recycled).
 These are used so that our contractors Idverde recognise them as Street Champion bags and not fly tipped waste.

 What are the arrangements for collecting bags of rubbish in your Street Champion role?

-This will depend on the amount of blue bags you have for collection.
+This will depend on the amount of bags you have for collection.

 - For 6 bags or more – please leave at an identifiable location where they can be easily accessed and are not causing any obstructions.
 Please then email us at firstname.lastname@example.org so that a collection can be arranged.